MaxAnderson95/Cmdlets_In_Your_Inbox/README.md

 ## Things to Note
 * This script is currently configured to use an unauthenticated SMTP relay server.
 It can easily be changed to work with one that requires authentication or to use a service like Gmail.
+* Use the offline option for generating the commands if you'd like to run the task on a dedicated server that might not necesarily have all of the modules installed that you'd like to be included.